kerimyalcin95/ml-segmentation-2/README.md

 This side project builds on my previous work in machine learning-based image segmentation.
 The current focus is on enhancing software quality and user experience.
 It serves as a practical environment to improve and deepen my software engineering skills.

 Changes include codebase improvement, automated unit testing, modernizing the UI and adding some features missing in the previous project.

+## Architecture

+- Backend: Python – handles core logic and data processing.
+- Bridge: Electron – wraps the frontend as a desktop app and connects to the backend.
+- IPC: WebSocket – real-time communication between frontend and backend.
+- Frontend: Svelte (TypeScript) – dynamic UI rendering and interaction.

 ## How to build and run the project